-Tottenham moved into the semi-finals of the Carabao Cup as they edged West Ham in a thrilling quarter-final tie.
+Tottenham moved into the semi-finals of the Carabao Cup as they edged West Ham in a quarter-final tie.
+Pierre-Emile Hojbjerg scored his first goal of the season.

 But Tottenham’s lead only lasted three minutes before Eric Dier’s poor clearance led to Nikola Vlasic having a shot and the ball falling to Jarrod Bowen, who finished neatly after producing a superb turn to create space.